radstu-dio/lip-portfolio/README.md

 ##### Returned Values:

+- `**portfolio**`: The portfolio object returns the following:
   - `isError`: Indicates if there was an error fetching the data.
   - `isSuccess`: Indicates if the query was successful.
   - `error`: Contains error details if an error occurs during data fetching.
   - `getTemplateThemeColor(defaultData)`: Returns the template's theme color, or the defaultData if unavailable.
   - `getProfile(defaultData)`: Returns the portfolio profile, or defaultData if unavailable.
   - `getSocialPlatforms(defaultData)`: Returns social platforms linked to the portfolio, or defaultData if unavailable.
   - `getProducts(defaultData)`: Returns portfolio products, or defaultData if unavailable.
   - `getBrands(defaultData)`: Returns the brands associated with the portfolio, or defaultData if unavailable.
   - `getRecommendations(defaultData)`: Returns portfolio recommendations, or defaultData if unavailable.
   - `getCollaborations(defaultData)`: Returns collaborations related to the portfolio, or defaultData if unavailable.
   - `getSocialAnalytics(defaultData)`: Returns social analytics data, or defaultData if unavailable.
   - `getTotalAudience(defaultData)`: Returns the total audience count across all platforms.
   - `getLargestAudience(defaultData)`: Returns the platform with the largest audience, or null if unavailable.
   - `getBestPerformingPlatform(defaultData)`: Returns the best-performing social platform, or null if unavailable.
   - `getLatestYoutubeVideo(defaultData)`: Returns the most recent YouTube video, or null if unavailable.
+- `**contact**`: The contact object returns the following:
+  - `sendMessage({onMutate, onSuccess, onError, payload})`: Sends a message to the portfolio owner.
+    - `onMutate`: A callback function to be executed before sending the message.
+    - `onSuccess`: A callback function to be executed after sending the message successfully.
+    - `onError`: A callback function to be executed if there's an error sending the message.
+    - `payload`: The message payload.

 #### `PortfolioProvider`